 Taught by Red Cross Water Safety Instructors this 4 week course for children with autism and a parent is offered at local gym’s and pools.
 Drowning is the number one cause of accidental death for children with ASD.
 This program teaches children how to be drown proof, floating on their backs and taught parents how to safely rescue their child in the water should they need without having the child panic.
 Check calendar for dates, registration is required.

-* Participation in activities is limited to families who are registered with the Autism Resource Center and all activities require prior registration through our registration page.
+* Participation in activities is limited to families who are registered with the Autism Resource Center unless otherwise noted, and all activities require prior registration through our registration page.
 Registration closes at 2 PM the last business day before an event unless otherwise specified.
 For many activities space is limited and registration will close when the event is fully subscribed.

 Those who register for an event and fail to participate will be placed on a wait list status for six months for all activities and be allowed to participate only if there is space available.
 Acceptable excuses for missing an activity include illness, lack of transportation and other unforseen circumstances, but we require notification via e-mail as soon as it becomes evident that your family will be unable to attend.